 Sports Complex.
 With one building per activity and where the national teams practiced, we visited two shooting ranges.
 In one, it was possible to shoot live pheasants for 5€ per bullet.

 Pyongyang Children’s School Palace.
-Here children attend school from 8-3 and extracurricular classes from 3-6 pm every day.
-We went to demonstrations of kids less than 14 playing the gayagama (a traditional 18-stringed instrument with one end on the floor and the other end on their laps), accordion, guitar, and piano – incredibly accomplished musicians playing with great emotion and skill.
+Children attend school here from 8-3 and extracurricular classes from 3-6 pm.
+We went to demonstrations of kids under 14 playing the gayagama (a traditional 18-stringed instrument with one end on the floor and the other on their laps), accordion, guitar, and piano – incredibly accomplished musicians playing with great emotion and skill.

-Then there was a 40-minute concert with singing, dancing, instrumentals, and an orchestra – all world-class.
+Then there was a 40-minute world-class concert with singing, dancing, instrumentals, and an orchestra.
 It showed that these kids practiced 3 hours a day with superb instruction, and then performed frequently (daily on school days?).
 They had all the moves.

 These performances can be seen on YouTube and a BBC documentary.